mongodb/docs-realm/source/includes/appschema-functions.rst

               ├── config.json
               └── source.js

-.. div:: section-intro

 Realm functions are defined in a sub-directory of your application's ``/functions`` directory.
 Each function maps to its own subdirectory with the same name as the function.

 Each function is configured in ``config.json`` and has its source code defined in ``source.js``.

 Configuration
 ~~~~~~~~~~~~~